23 Best Things To Do In Lakeland, FL 2025

 2. Safari Wilderness Ranch

-Safari Wilderness Ranch is a privately-owned 260-acre+ wildlife park located in Lakeland.
-The ranch, home to over 400 animals from around the work, provides a unique and immersive wildlife experience great for all ages.
+Safari Wilderness Ranch is a privately owned 260-acre+ wildlife park located in Lakeland.
+Home to over 400 animals from around the world, the ranch provides a unique and immersive wildlife experience great for all ages.

 Note: Camping and Glamping are also available at the ranch!